udaykiran009/oneCCL/README.md

 There are two ways to set workers threads affinity - explicit and automatic

 #### Setting affinity explicitly
-1. Set environment variable *MLSL_WORKER_COUNT* with desired number of workers threads
+1. Set environment variable *ICCL_WORKER_COUNT* with desired number of workers threads
-2. Set environment variable *MLSL_WORKER_AFFINITY* with IDs of cores to be bound to
+2. Set environment variable *ICCL_WORKER_AFFINITY* with IDs of cores to be bound to

 Example:
 ```
-export MLSL_WORKER_COUNT=4
+export ICCL_WORKER_COUNT=4
-export MLSL_WORKER_AFFINITY=3,4,5,6
+export ICCL_WORKER_AFFINITY=3,4,5,6
 ```
-With variables above MLSL will create 4 threads and pin them to cores with numbers 3,4,5 and 6 accordingly
+With variables above ICCL will create 4 threads and pin them to cores with numbers 3,4,5 and 6 accordingly

 #### Setting affinity automatically
-*NOTE:* automatic pinning only works if application has been launched using *mpirun* provided by MLSL distribution package.
+*NOTE:* automatic pinning only works if application has been launched using *mpirun* provided by ICCL distribution package.

-1. Set environment variable *MLSL_WORKER_COUNT* with desired number of workers threads
+1. Set environment variable *ICCL_WORKER_COUNT* with desired number of workers threads
-2. Set environment variable *MLSL_WORKER_AFFINITY* with value *auto*
+2. Set environment variable *ICCL_WORKER_AFFINITY* with value *auto*

 Example:
 ```
-export MLSL_WORKER_COUNT=4
+export ICCL_WORKER_COUNT=4
-export MLSL_WORKER_AFFINITY=auto
+export ICCL_WORKER_AFFINITY=auto
 ```
-With variables above MLSL will create 4 threads and pin them to the last 4 cores available for the launched process.
+With variables above ICCL will create 4 threads and pin them to the last 4 cores available for the launched process.

 The exact IDs of CPU cores depend on parameters passed to *mpirun*